 There are two types of uniform distribution: discrete and continuous.

-The graph of the probability density function for the continuous uniform distribution looks like:
+b.
+The probability density function of the uniform distribution is thus:

 This distribution can be generalized to more complicated sets than intervals.
 If S is a Borel set of positive, finite measure, the uniform probability distribution on S can be specified by saying that the pdf is zero outside S and constantly equal to 1/K on S, where K is the Lebesgue measure of S.